VOLTTRON/volttron/docs/source/deploying-volttron/single-machine.rst

     Is this instance web enabled?
 [N]:
     Will this instance be controlled by volttron central?
 [Y]: N Would you like to install a platform historian?
 [N]:
-    Would you like to install a master driver?
+    Would you like to install a platform driver?
 [N]:
     Would you like to install a listener agent?
 [N]:
     Finished configuration!